outlandishideas/ecnmy-dashboard/README.md

   another thread, which is time consuming to set up with automation.
 * See [.circleci/config.yml](.circleci/config.yml) for configuration.

+## Sanity Studio

+We use [Sanity](https://www.sanity.io/) to provide a quick, free, lightweight headless CMS with a hosted editing interface we don't have to deploy ourselves.

+The whole `studio/` file is `.dockerignore`'d so should not appear in built runtime containers.

+To run the studio locally, you should be in the team in `.env.docker.local.example`.
+You'll need to add your own API key for the main app to load content.

+You can natively (no Docker for now) run Studio on a custom port that is CORS-allowed (I was already using 3333), from the project root directory, with:

+  * `npm run sanity-local`

+The hosted Studio is live here.
+You can redeploy it with:

+  * `npm run sanity-deploy`

 ## Running Locally

 ### With Docker